-This website is the outcome of a project funded by the AHRC from 2010 to 2014, as a collaboration of the University of Manchester with Bangor University (School of Music), the University of York (Department of History of Art), the Warburg Institute (School of Advanced Studies, University of London), the Department of Digital Humanities (King’s College London) and the Digital Image Archive of Medieval Music (DIAMM) presents the first systematic resource exploring how mise-en-page functions on the pages of manuscripts and printed books produced between c.
+This website is the outcome of a project funded by the AHRC from 2010 to 2014, as a collaboration of the University of Manchester with Bangor University (School of Music), the University of York (Department of History of Art), the Warburg Institute (School of Advanced Studies, University of London), the Department of Digital Humanities (King’s College London) and the Digital Image Archive of Medieval Music (DIAMM).
+It presents the first systematic resource exploring how mise-en-page functions on the pages of manuscripts and printed books produced between c.
 1480 and 1530, when polyphonic music had spread across the whole of Europe and had achieved its fullest variety in terms of source and repertoire types.
 It investigates the ways in which meaning is constructed through interactions between the makers and users of these sources.
-The resource includes mise-en-page metadata on all extant manuscripts (c.
-300) and printed editions (c.
-80) from this period with a long-term view to extend the remit chronologically in either direction.
-It also contains the presentation and analysis of a number of selected sources in great detail, covering a broad range of differing formats, layouts, functions, repertories, languages and levels of decoration.
+The resource includes mise-en-page metadata on the extant manuscripts from this period with a long-term view to extend the remit chronologically in either direction, and also to printed editions.

 Results of this project have been presented and discussed in a variety of contexts, most notably an international conference at the British Library and the Warburg Institute in 2013, with a number of contributions from this conference having appeared in the Journal of the Alamire Foundation, 6/2 (2014) and 7/1 (2015).
-A major book publication containing a selection of case studies with a series of chapters on overarching thematic issues has been published in the Epitome Musical series of the Centre d'Études Supérieures de la Renaissance in Tours (Turnhout: Brepols, 2017).
+A major book publication containing a selection of case studies with a series of chapters on overarching thematic issues was published in the Epitome Musical series of the Centre d'Études Supérieures de la Renaissance in Tours (Turnhout: Brepols, 2018).

-Together with the ensemble Cappella Pratensis (one of the very few professional vocal ensembles consistently singing from reproductions of original sources), the project explored how issues of mise-en-page informs musical performance.
+Together with the ensemble Cappella Pratensis (the pioneers – and still the leaders – in performing vocal polyphony from reproductions of original sources), the project explored how issues of mise-en-page informs musical performance.
 Findings from these explorations were presented in papers and a performance workshop at the International Conference Petrus Alamire - New Perspectives on Polyphony in August 2015.